1000s of Brands Fail to Engage Their Customers – See How Powerful Brand Experience Prevents This

 The machine responsible for the script compiled data about successful videos and determined they all elicited emotional responses.
 Therefore, it tried to jam (I use this word very intentionally) emotion into its car commercial.

 Shown below, the man is nearly crying as he watches his car drive away to the testing site.
-This will be tough to resonate a truly emotional response from human audiences, as they generally don’t get choked up about a car.
+This will be tough to resonate an emotional response from human audiences, as they don’t get choked up over cars.

 This was a clear example of creating emotional content.
 Having emotional representations stuffed into a branding campaign is different than evoking emotions.